xingjeffrey/syntax_rhythm_pbb/README.md

 Syntactic modulation of rhythm in Australian pied butcherbird song
 ==============================

-This repository contains all the analysis and figures for
+This repository contains all the analysis and figures for:

-*Syntactic modulation of rhythm in Australian pied butcherbird song.* Jeffrey Xing, Tim Sainburg, Hollis Taylor, Timothy Q. Gentner
+*Syntactic modulation of rhythm in Australian pied butcherbird song.* Jeffrey Xing, Tim Sainburg, Hollis Taylor, Timothy Q. Gentner, 2022

 ```
 @article{xing2022syntactic,